open-voice-interoperability/docs-archived/ps-wg/Privacy and Security WG Document.md

+---
+layout: default
+title: OVON Privacy & Security Working Group Remit
+parent: Privacy & Security Working Group
+---

 ### Open Voice Network Privacy & Security Work Group
 ### Working Document
 As developed by the Privacy & Security Work Group of the Open Voice Network Technical Committee for review by the Technical Committee, for the purpose of

 * advancing the OVN Technical Commmittee MasterPlan
 * guiding OVN Technical Committee discussions in re: privacy and security
 * guiding OVN Technical Committee decisions